 In my most recent paintings and drawings I explore the physical evidence of climate change, while simultaneously continuing to test the limitations of the materials I am working with.
 It is my hope that these aesthetically pleasing images lead the viewer to contemplate the dire circumstances that inspired them.

 Born 1958 / Worcester MA, Kate MacKinnon received her Bachelor of Fine Arts from the Massachusetts College of Art in 1992 and her Masters of Fine Arts from the Maryland Institute College of Art in 2003.
-Working mainly in oil on canvas, her most recent paintings are high gloss abstractions that explore formal issues of color and surface.
+Working mainly in oil on canvas, her most recent paintings are nature inspired, high gloss abstractions that explore formal issues of color and surface.